MillerRidgeway/DistributedFileSystem/README.md

 Info
 ====

 Distributed file system that utilizes a central controller node for organization and host nodes for redundancy and serving.
+Written entirely in Java with no library support *other* than for erasure encoding (Reed-Solomon).

 Usage